 I love cruising, especially how convenient it can be when you travel with kids.
 But, it sometimes can be inconvenient, especially when you have to fly a great distance in order to be able to get on your cruise ship.
 If you live in the Northeast, you may consider taking one of the many cruises from Boston Massachusetts.

-The Boston Cruise Terminal, which was recently renamed to the Flynn Cruiseport (after former Boston mayor Raymond Flynn), is home to several cruises out of Boston, as well as a port of call for other ships.
+Wondering where the cruise ships dock in Boston?
+The Boston Cruise Terminal, which was recently renamed the Flynn Cruiseport (after former Boston mayor Raymond Flynn), is home to several cruises out of Boston, as well as a port of call for other ships.
 The main terminal at the Cruiseport is the Black Falcon Cruise Terminal.
+It’s operated by the Massachusetts Port Authority (MassPort).

 Disclosure: I’ve cruised out of the Flynn Cruiseport in the past on a complimentary press trip with Carnival.
 All opinions are my own.